schmidsi/token-math/README.md

 This repository holds a special structure to facilitate TypeScript module development.
 And has therefore 3 `package.json`s:

 - `./package.json`: The root package which is a lerna workspace package.
 It should contain all devDependencies (add with `lerna add -D -W package`)
 - `./src/package.json`: The actual TypeScript source.
 Contains dependencies and all other important fields.
-You should be able to `yarn link` inside this folder to link directly the TypeScript files into your consuming package.
+You should be able to `yarn link` inside this folder to link directly the TypeScript files into your consuming package without modifying tsconfig.json.
 - `./dist/package.json`: The src/package.json copied over and slightly modified.

 To learn more about this workflow, look at [scripts/syncPkg.ts](./scripts/syncPkg.ts).

-## TODO

-- [x] toBigInt function
-- [x] Token Type: Symbol, Address, Decimals
-- [x] Quantity Type: Token, Quantity in token
-- [x] Price Type: BaseToken, QuoteToken, canceled down buy/sell
-- [x] getPrice(quoteQuantity, baseQuantity): Price
-- [x] valueIn (BaseToken \* Price or QuoteToken / Price) // Check if meaningful
-- [x] add/subtract (check if same tokens)
-- [ ] getPriceChange(): Number
-- [x] Folder structure: Maybe overkill with all reexports.
-Better: Classes as default exports (for convenience), functions with deep export
-- [ ] Typedocs
-- [ ] BigInt fallback (BigInteger)
-- [ ] Quantity.toFixed
-- [ ] Test ES5 Build

 ## Flexible API